-Derek Hough Talks Jennifer Lopez’s Sizzling Pole Dancing Scene In ‘Hustlers’, ‘You’ve Gotta See This’
+Derek Hough Talks Jennifer Lopez’s Sizzling Pole Dancing Scene In ‘Hustlers’: ‘You’ve Gotta See This’

 Jennifer’s seriously sexy scene has been causing quite a stir online recently, and she’s been very open about how daunting she found the task in multiple interviews.

-As The Inquisitr previously reported, JLo recently opened up about “literally wearing nothing” as she took on the pole dancing scene for the movie, which also stars Cardi B, Constance Wu, and Keke Palmer as a group of strippers out to get revenge on their rich Wall Street clients.
+As The Inquisitr previously reported, JLo recently opened up about “literally wearing nothing” as she took on the pole dancing scene for the movie, which also stars Lili Reinhart, Constance Wu, and Keke Palmer as a group of strippers out to get revenge on their rich Wall Street clients.

-“I was terrified,” Lopez previously told Entertainment Tonight of how she really felt about stripping down for the much talked about pole dancing scene.
+“I was terrified,” Jennifer previously told Entertainment Tonight of how she really felt about stripping down for the pole dancing scene.
 “I was so ready for it, I was prepared, I knew exactly what I was doing.”

-Lopez then admitted that she walked to the stage in an outfit that was so skimpy it was basically “dental floss” and added, “I said to myself, ‘Oh my god, what am I doing with my life right now?
+Jennifer then admitted that she walked to the stage in an outfit that was so skimpy it was basically “dental floss” and added, “I said to myself, ‘Oh my god, what am I doing with my life right now?
 Oh my god.'”

-But when she’s not starring in movies, appearing on World of Dance, or focusing on her various other business ventures, Lopez is focusing on her music which could see her make a huge splash in front of millions next year.
+When she’s not starring in movies, appearing on World of Dance, or focusing on her various other business ventures, Jennifer is focusing on her music, which could see her make a huge splash in front of millions next year.

-As The Inquisitr also recently reported, the Hustlers star is currently one of the big names being discussed to potentially perform at Super Bowl 2020 during the halftime show.
+As The Inquisitr also recently reported, the Hustlers star is currently one of the big names in talks to potentially perform at the 2020 Super Bowl during the halftime show.

 Though nothing’s been officially announced by JLo or the NFL just yet, Derek admitted in his recent ET interview that he’s actually pretty confident the mom of two could take to the stage during the football game.

-“I’ll be surprised if she doesn’t do something],” Hough said when asked about the rumors Jennifer could maybe perform during the halftime show.
+“I’ll be surprised if she doesn’t do something,” Derek said.
 “She’s just — crushing it.
 So, yeah, wouldn’t be surprised.”